-There can be unit leader training offered during your week of Webelos Resident Camp.
+There can be unit leader training offered during your week of Cub Day and Cub Resident Camp.
 To set up training please contact the Council Service Center prior to coming to camp.
-Course offerings include: Cubmaster Specific, Den Leader Specific, BALOO, OWL, and Youth Protection.
+Course offerings include: Cubmaster Specific, Den Leader Specific, BALOO, and OWL.
 Course availability may vary based on interest level.
+The training committee is working to develop the complete list of training to be held during the summer camping season.
+Details will be announced once these have been finalized.